SOUND ADVICE BLOG

 It’s important to recognize that attending the vigil is a profoundly moving experience.
 Elvis Presley Enterprises has honored the fans with the presence of the Presley family over the years.
 Additionally, the Elvis Country Fan Club has kept its original concept, which is commendable.

 However, times have change and so have the tools and technology since the initial ‘vigil’ concept.
 It is important to continue to honor Elvis in a traditional format, but it’s equally important to prioritize attendees’ safety.
-It’s time to reimagine the ‘Candlelight Vigil’ and here’s how I propose doing it.
+It’s time to reimagine the ‘Candlelight Vigil’ and here is a suggested proposal.

 In this suggested ‘Reimagined’ vigil, the lineup time would get significantly reduced by leveraging smartphone technology.
 Similar to Graceland tours and event bookings like the free listening events, fans could reserve their vigil participation in advance of Elvis Week, up to the day of the vigil.
 Essentially, this will become a ‘digital’ ticket and lineup order system for attendees on their smartphones.
 The digital ticket could provide a group number and an estimated time.
 For example, ‘Group #27 Estimated 9:45 PM’.
 This will reduce the number of people waiting in line and allow the line to flow more reasonable up the driveway.
 A digital sign board located at the line up entrance could indicate which group is allowed to lineup, and attendees would receive a notification on their phone when to lineup.